Sam Charles

-Sam Charles (1887-1949) was an American artist, pianist and professor.
+Sam Charles (1887–1949) was an American artist, pianist and professor.
 He was born in Agawam, Massachusetts, and was a life-long New Englander, living primarily in Wellesley, Massachusetts.

 He served on the music faculty of Smith College in Northampton, Massachusetts and at Groton School.
 He admired and performed the music of modern (to his time) French composers, particularly Claude Debussy.
 He was a well-known New England artist, painting primarily landscapes in watercolor, with a unique, free-flowing style, making skilled use of unpainted space.

-Rosalia B. Parker, Sam Charles and Marian Charles (his wife), probably at the Parker home in Cohasset, Massachusetts.